 On average, men in Ireland die almost four and a half years earlier than women.
 Around 100,000 men die early each and every year in the UK.
-That's one man every four and a half minutes.
+That's almost one man every five minutes.
 Some men can run a mile in under that time.